 Grass Skippers: Hesperiinae subfamily

 There are about 3,000 species of Grass Skippers in the world, 140 in North America and 60 in the East Coast region.
 This subfamily is called “grass skippers” because they feed on grasses.
 This group is also called, “branded skippers” for the males banded stigma (a black scent-producing patch that looks like a brand on the upper side of the forewing), and the “smaller skippers” because they are small.
-Each of these names relate to the butterflies’ appearance.
+Each of these names relates to the butterflies’ appearance.
 The “grass skipper” name relates to their ecological lifestyle as grass feeders.

 Grass Skippers are also called, “folded-wing” skippers.
 These skippers bask or perch with their forewings (front wings) folded up at 45° angle and the hind wings (back wings) held flat.
 They look like little fighter planes.
-Like others skippers, the Grass Skippers are fast and straight fliers.
+Like other skippers, the Grass Skippers are fast and straight fliers.

-Those butterflies we call Grass Skippers have wings of brown or golden-orange with brown margins.
+Those butterflies we call Grass Skippers, have wings of brown or golden-orange with brown margins.
 The outer veins of their wings have distinct patterns.
-Grass Skippers have exceptionally long proboscis, the tube-shaped tongue butterflies use to sip nectar or other liquids since they lack teeth.
+Grass Skippers have an exceptionally long proboscis, the tube-shaped tongue butterflies use to sip nectar or other liquids since they lack teeth.
 Most Grass Skipper males perch (and wait until they spot a female) when searching for a mate.
 Some Grass Skippers roam an area looking for mates.
 The roaming species include the Least and European Skippers.

 Grass Skipper caterpillars are light green and often have distinctive patterns on their bodies.
 Grass Skipper caterpillars are not widely studied perhaps because they are small, feed mostly are night and it is difficult to find a caterpillar on thousands if not millions of grass stems in a meadow or field.
 These caterpillars do construct nests by folding over hostplant leaves and binding the leaves together with silk from its body.
-Of course, observing and recording information about grass skippers could be a project for amateur naturalists with the time and determination.
+Of course, observing and recording information about grass skippers could be a project for amateur naturalists with time and determination.

 Some Common Grass Skipper Species in the Mid-Atlantic region: